 While I seek to free my mind to the imaginative process, I am always simultaneously striving to refine my working environment.
 I abstain from all materials; clay, paints, glazes, finishes and mediums, that have known toxic properties.
 This, unavoidably, excludes most of what is commonly commercially available, and has sent me on a journey of unique material combination and invention.
 This exploration is a large part of the unconventional look and feel of my work.
 Where possible I source the natural, the local, the low impact and, always, the authentic.

-Ellen was born in Markham Ontario and raised among newts and snails.
-She took to shaping three dimensional forms naturally at a young age.
+Ellen was born in Markham Ontario Canada and took to shaping three dimensional forms naturally at a young age.
 In 2007 Ellen completed her post secondary honours degree in Anthropology and Fine Art at McMaster University.
 While finishing her undergraduate degrees Ellen worked in medical illustration, exotic animal care and was teaching a childrens class on stop motion animation.
 By the time she presented her thesis, Ellen's academic and artistic interests in the biological where intrinsically interwoven.

 Considered by those who know her as a natural entrepreneur, Ellen set out on her own path as a career artist while still in high school, spending long summer weekends travelling to exhibitions.
 Ever the curious soul, while working as an artist Ellen has continued to study art and science respectively, most recently, through Haliburton School of the Arts and University of Guelph.
 She has also accumulated certifications in other areas of personal intrigue, including applied animal behavior modification and crisis counseling.
 According to Ellen, it all informs her art; enriching the content of the unconscious narrative flow.

-2013 - Present University of Guelph, Equine Science
+2013 - Present University of Guelph, Equine and Horticultural Science

 2011 Women in Crisis Guelph, Crisis Councillor Certification